CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

     - *Step 4* — The email and attachment are broken down into smaller data segments.
 Adding sequence numbers and error-checking information, to maintain data reliability. **(Layer 4 — Transport)**
     - *Step 5* — The email segments are addressed using IP addresses to find the best route from Harry's device to Hermione's device. **(Layer 3 — Network)**
     - *Step 6* — Data packets are encapsulated into frames, and MAC addresses are added for local devices.
 Error detection and correction are also performed. **(Layer 2 — Data Link)**
-    - *Step 7* — The frames are transmitted as electrical, optical, or radio signals over the network medium (e.g., Ethernet cable, fiber optics, or Wi-Fi) from Harry's device to Hermione's device. **(Layer 1 — Physical)**
+    - *Step 7* — The frames are transmitted as electrical, optical, or radio signals over a network medium *(e.g., Ethernet cable, fiber optics, or Wi-Fi)* from Harry's device to Hermione's device. **(Layer 1 — Physical)**

 The data then travels up the OSI model layers in reverse order on Hermione's device.